michaelbourne/wp-commerce7/README.txt

 == Upgrade Notice ==

+= 1.7.1 =
+Please backup before upgrading, and test all pages/blocks after update.
+We've rebuilt our blocks to be compatible with WP7 and Full Site Editing.
+It should be a smooth upgrade, but play it safe and backup first.

 = 1.6.2 =
 Large plugin update, create a backup before proceeding, and test all widgets on all pages afterwards.